ToukoH/office-gpt/README.md

 ## Office GPT

-This is Language Model which generates Dialogues in style of the TV-show "The Office".
+This is Language Model which generates Dialogues in style of the TV-show "*The Office*".
 Data set used for training can be found from https://www.kaggle.com/datasets/nasirkhalid24/the-office-us-complete-dialoguetranscript/data.
 Only the first four seasons were used for training.

+The model can be trained by running:

+`python3 scripts/train.py`

-After training the model, inference can be ran by:
+After this, inference can be ran by:

 `python3 scripts/inference.py ${start_text} ${max_tokens}`

-The output is pure gibberish, but this is what you achieve with 10 805 078 parameters.
+The output is pure gibberish, but this is what you achieve with **10 805 078 parameters**.

 ### Example output: